 - 95% percent of boats on the water (powerboats, personal watercraft, and sailboats) in the U.S. are small in size at less than 26 feet-boats that can be trailered by a vehicle to local waterways.

-- In 2014, new personal watercraft sales increased 21.6 percent to 47,900 units reflecting the top growing industry segment.
+- In 2016, new personal watercraft sales increased 7.3 percent to 59,000 units reflecting one of the industry’s top growing segments.